-- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-Except for advertised events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
+- 1. mRPAS requirements -mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
+Except for Advertised Events, There are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have Basic RPAS certification. - 3.
-Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory. - 4.
+All RPAS pilots using this site must have BASIC RPAS certification. - 3.
+Club/Site/Event requirements - 4.
 MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.

-CREW qualifications or requirements.
+CREW qualifications or requirements..

-- 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual observers are mandatory. - 3.
-Club/Site/Event requirements (Helpers/spotters etc.) Spotters shall be used at any time there are 4 or more pilots stations in operation. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+- 1. mRPAS requirements mRPAS do not normally require crew under the CAR - 2.
+RPAS CAR requirements The VO may be any responsible person who has been briefed on the site procedures. - 3.
+Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots stations in operation, and for any events where non-club members are present.
+Helper and mechanic use are up to each individual member to decide. - 4.
+MAAC Add-on requirements: - a.
+RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document. - b.
+While operating RPA above 400', the VO or other non-flying person shall monitor the Penticton radio on 118.5 MHz.
+If radio monitoring is not possible, all flying above 400' shall cease until radio monitoring resumes.